bitfocus/companion-module-vizio-smartcast/HELP.md

 It should be paired now (you can see it on the device)

-This module supports;
+This module supports:

 * Pairing the device
-* Power on/off
+* Power On/Off/Toggle
 * Changing the input
 * Adjusting volume and mute status

+Feedbacks:

+* Current Power State

+Variables:

+* Information/Status
+* Current Power State
+* Current Input Selected
+* Cast Name
+* Serial Number
+* Model Name
+* Version
+* Cast Version
+* SCPL Version
+* Resolution